 Being first in the family to attend college can present itself as a challenging experience.
 When the lack of support or tools to help navigate the journey is not present, it can be even more challenging.
 This workshop will discuss AU's growing first-generation population, common challenges facing these students, and strategies to support them.

 You can also request a workshop for your organization, office, or group if you have 10 or more people.
 Please give a minimum of 2 weeks prior to the day you want the training, workshop, or panel.
+If you are an off-campus organization, we give priority to on-campus entities and, based on demand and scheduling, might not be able to fulfill your request.

 We have a variety of Peer Led opportunities and other trainings through the center that we can be requested by clicking on the individual activities.
 These activities are approximately 1 - 1.5 hours long, and are good for classrooms, student organizations, and residence halls.